Conflict Resolution and the GEF

 Date complaint was received: March 31, 2019

-Summary of allegations: The Environmental Protection and Conservation Organisation (EPCO), former SGP grantee in Mauritius, alleged improper grant management by the SGP National Coordinator, including termination of their grant, favoritism, and conflict of interest by a National Steering Committee member.
+Allegations: The Environmental Protection and Conservation Organization (EPCO), a former SGP grantee in Mauritius, alleged improper grant management by the SGP National Coordinator, including termination of their grant, favoritism, and conflict of interest by a National Steering Committee member.

 Date case was put under formal review: April 16, 2019 by UNOPS